 The course which has produced the most winners of the International Stakes Heritage Handicap is Ascot; there have been a total of 8 winners of this race who ran at Ascot last time out.
 The next best course, which has produced the second most winners, is Newmarket (July); there have been a total of 7 winners of this race who ran at Newmarket (July) last time out.

-The race is open to both sexes, with the Male runners having produced a total of 19 winners from a total of 456 runners, whilst the Female runners have produced 1 winner from a total of 10 runners.
+The race is open to both sexes, with male runners having produced a total of 19 winners from a total of 456 runners, while female runners have produced 1 winner from a total of 10 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the International Stakes Heritage Handicap: